tdorssers/iosxr-on-box-automation/README.md

 # IOS XR Automation Scripts

+The scripts available on-box can now leverage [Python libraries](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/711x/programmability/configuration/guide/b-programmability-cg-asr9000-711x/script-infrastructure-sample-templates.html), access the underlying router information to execute CLI commands, and monitor router configurations continuously.
+This results in setting up a seamless automation workflow by improving connectivity, access to resources, and speed of script execution.
+The following categories of on-box scripts are used to achieve operational simplicity:
+* Configuration (Config) scripts
+* Execution (Exec) scripts
+* Process scripts
+* Embedded Event Manager (EEM) scripts

+Deploying and using EEM scripts on the router is described [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/711x/programmability/configuration/guide/b-programmability-cg-asr9000-711x/event-scripts.html).

-## PIM
+## PIM DR priority EEM script

+IOS XR does not support *HSRP Aware PIM*, a redundancy mechanism for the Protocol Independent Multicast (PIM) protocol to interoperate with Hot Standby Router Protocol (HSRP).
+It allows PIM to track HSRP state and to preserve multicast traffic upon failover in a redundant network with HSRP enabled.

-The PIM implementation of IOS XR is not HSRP aware.
-This workaround uses object tracking to detect core isolation and EEM policy-maps to change the configured DR priorities dynamically.
-The new priority value is extracted from the policy-map name.
-The tracked object should have an up delay configured, to give protocols time to converge once the routers is not isolated anymore.
+This workaround uses object tracking to detect PE core isolation and uses EEM policy-maps to change the configured PIM DR priorities dynamically.
+The new priority value is set to the value after the word `priority` in the policy-map name.
+The tracked object should have an up delay configured, to give protocols time to converge once the PE is not isolated from the core anymore.

+### Example usage

 Required configuration:
-User and AAA configuration
+* User and AAA configuration

 ```
 event manager action Pim